Illegal Migrants (Determination by Tribunals) Act, 1983: Salient features

-The accuser must reside within a 3 km radius of the accused, fill out a complaint form (a maximum of ten per accuser is allowed) and pay a fee of ten Rupees.
+The accuser must reside within a 3 km radius of the accused, fill out a complaint form (a maximum of ten per accuser is allowed) and pay a fee of ten rupees.

 If a suspected illegal migrant is thus successfully accused, he is required by the Act to simply produce a ration card to prove his Indian citizenship.

 And if a case made it past these requirements, a system of tribunals made up of retired judges would finally decide on deportation based on the facts.

 The act also provided that 'if the application is found frivolous or vexatious' the Central Government may not accept it.

-It excluded the migrants who entered India before March 25, 1971 from the illegal-migration accusation.
-And for post-1971 migrants too, the procedure for deporting were tough.
+It excluded the migrants who entered India before 25 March 1971 from the illegal-migration accusation.
+And for post-1971 migrants too, the procedure for deporting was tough.

 Supreme Court's views

 The Act was challenged by Sarbananda Sonowal in courts.
 In 2005 a three-judge Bench of the Supreme Court of India held that the Illegal Migrants (Determination by Tribunals) Act, 1983 and rules "has created the biggest hurdle and is the main impediment or barrier in the identification and deportation of illegal migrants" and struck down the Act.

 The court also observed "(the conviction rate under the IMDT act) comes to less than half per cent of the cases initiated...(the IMDT Act) is coming to the advantage of such illegal migrants as any proceedings initiated against them almost entirely ends in their favour, enables them to have a document having official sanctity to the effect that they are not illegal migrants."

 On 9 August 2012, the Supreme Court hearing a public interest litigation petition seeking a direction for deportation of illegal migrants, was told that the Government of India, as a matter of policy, "does not support any kind of illegal migration either into its territory or illegal immigration of its citizens.
 "It was also stated that the Government is committed to deporting illegal Bangladeshi migrants, but only lawfully.
 It asserted that the demand for deleting the names of alleged 41 lakh doubtful voters from the list of 2006 on the basis of religious and linguistic profiling would prima facie be illegal, arbitrary and violative of the secular and democratic credentials of India.
 The court posted the matter for final hearing on 6 November 2012.